AnyDSL/traversal/README.md

 # Requirements

+The traversal code comes in two flavours:
-For the CPU version, an x86 processor with the AVX, AVX2 and FMA instruction sets is required.
+  * A CPU version, which requires an x86 processor with the AVX, AVX2 and FMA instruction sets.
-For the GPU version, an nVidia Maxwell
+  * A GPU version, based on CUDA, which requires a Maxwell GPU or a higher model.

 ### Building ###